cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 And now, of course, run `rake db:migrate` to add the new users table to your `schema`!
 Voila! you now have access to super useful helper methods and call backs:

 `before_action :authenticate_user!` ---> In your controller (assuming your devise model is User).
 This will set a before_action that will ask for user authentication before an action.
 You can put it in any controller you want.
-For example I set up mine in my `welcomeController` so that a user will be ask to authenticate him/herself at the `welcome#index` route.
+For example I set up mine in my `welcomeController`.

 `user_signed_in?` --> check if a user is signed in...